 - If the Linux kernel needs to be upgraded (for example, from 5.10.17 to 5.10.18 or 5.11.1), nothing else needs to be rebuilt.
 The system will keep working fine thanks to the well-defined interface between the kernel and userspace.
-Specifically, Linux API headers need not be (and should not be, see the next item) upgraded along with the kernel.
-You will merely need to reboot your system to use the upgraded kernel. - If the Linux API headers or Glibc need to be upgraded to a newer version, (e.g., from Glibc-2.31 to Glibc-2.32), it is safer to rebuild LFS.
-Though you may be able to rebuild all the packages in their dependency order, we do not recommend it. - If a package containing a shared library is updated, and if the name of the library changes, then any packages dynamically linked to the library must be recompiled, to link against the newer library.
+Specifically, Linux API headers need not be upgraded along with the kernel.
+You will merely need to reboot your system to use the upgraded kernel. - If Glibc needs to be upgraded to a newer version, (e.g., from Glibc-2.36 to Glibc-2.40), some extra steps are needed to avoid breaking the system.
+Read Section 8.5, "Glibc-2.40" for details. - If a package containing a shared library is updated, and if the name of the library changes, then any packages dynamically linked to the library must be recompiled, to link against the newer library.
 (Note that there is no correlation between the package version and the name of the library.)
 For example, consider a package foo-1.2.3 that installs a shared library with the name libfoo.so.1.
 Suppose you upgrade the package to a newer version foo-1.2.4 that installs a shared library with the name libfoo.so.2.
 In this case, any packages that are dynamically linked to libfoo.so.1 need to be recompiled to link against libfoo.so.2 in order to use the new library version.
 You should not remove the old libraries until all the dependent packages have been recompiled. - If a package is (directly or indirectly) linked to both the old and new names of a shared library (for example, the package links to both libfoo.so.2 and libbar.so.1, while the latter links to libfoo.so.3), the package may malfunction because the different revisions of the shared library present incompatible definitions for some symbol names.
 This can be caused by recompiling some, but not all, of the packages linked to the old shared library after the package providing the shared library is upgraded.
 To avoid the issue, users will need to rebuild every package linked to a shared library with an updated revision (e.g. libfoo.so.2 to libfoo.so.3) as soon as possible. - If a package containing a shared library is updated, and the name of the library doesn't change, but the version number of the library file decreases (for example, the library is still named libfoo.so.1, but the name of the library file is changed from libfoo.so.1.25 to libfoo.so.1.24), you should remove the library file from the previously installed version (libfoo.so.1.25 in this case).
 Otherwise, a ldconfig command (invoked by yourself from the command line, or by the installation of some package) will reset the symlink libfoo.so.1 to point to the old library file because it seems to be a "newer" version; its version number is larger.
 This situation may arise if you have to downgrade a package, or if the authors change the versioning scheme for library files.